talon-one/talonone-sfcc-cartridge/README.md

 * bm_talonone - includes functionality for Business Manager
 * int_talonone - includes the base functionality used by SG controllers and SFRA
 * int_talonone_controllers - includes SG Controllers specific logic
-* int_talonone_sfra - includes SG Controllers specific logic
+* int_talonone_sfra - includes SFRA Controllers specific logic

 ### SiteGenesis Javascript Controller (SGJC)
 For the manual, please see the `TalonOne_Controllers_Integration_Guide.docx` file in the `documentation` directory.